boazsegev/iodine/SPEC-PubSub-Draft.md

 Implementations **MUST** implement the following methods:

-* `Rack::PubSub.pubsub_register(engine)` where `engine` is a PubSubEngine object as described in this specification.
+* `Rack::PubSub.register(engine)` where `engine` is a PubSubEngine object as described in this specification.

     When a pub/sub engine is registered, the implementation **MUST** inform the engine of any existing or future subscriptions.

     The implementation **MUST** call the engine's `subscribe` callback for each existing (and future) subscription.

+* `Rack::PubSub.deregister(engine)` where `engine` is a PubSubEngine object as described in this specification.

+    Removes an engine from the pub/sub registration.
+The opposit of

-* `Rack::PubSub.pubsub_default = engine` sets a default pub/sub engine, where `engine` is a PubSubEngine object as described in this specification.
+* `Rack::PubSub.default_engine = engine` sets a default pub/sub engine, where `engine` is a PubSubEngine object as described in this specification.

     Implementations **MUST** forward any `publish` method calls to the default pub/sub engine.

-* `Rack::PubSub.pubsub_default` returns the current default pub/sub engine, where the engine is a PubSubEngine object as described in this specification.
+* `Rack::PubSub.default_engine` returns the current default pub/sub engine, where the engine is a PubSubEngine object as described in this specification.

-* `Rack::PubSub.pubsub_reset(engine)` where `engine` is a PubSubEngine object as described in this specification.
+* `Rack::PubSub.reset(engine)` where `engine` is a PubSubEngine object as described in this specification.

     Implementations **MUST** behave as if the engine was newly registered and (re)inform the engine of any existing subscriptions by calling engine's `subscribe` callback for each existing subscription.